For Sole Traders, Freelancers and Contractors

 The other key determinants are:

-- If you are going to have significant pre-trading expenses to include R&D.
+- If you are going to have significant pre-trading expenses including R&D.

 - If your customers expect you to be a company